David Scott: Air Force pilot

 Scott did six months of primary pilot training at Marana Air Base in Arizona, beginning there in July 1954.
 He completed Undergraduate Pilot Training at Webb Air Force Base, Texas, in 1955, then went through gunnery training at Laughlin Air Force Base, Texas, and Luke Air Force Base, Arizona.

 From April 1956 to July 1960, Scott flew with the 32nd Tactical Fighter Squadron at Soesterberg Air Base, Netherlands, flying F-86 Sabres and F-100 Super Sabres.
 The weather there was often poor, and Scott's piloting skills were tested.
 Once, he had to land his plane on a golf course after a flameout.
 On another, he barely made it to a Dutch base on the edge of the North Sea.
 Scott served in Europe during the Cold War and tensions were often high between the U.S. and Soviet Union.
 During the Hungarian Revolution of 1956, his squadron was placed on the highest alert for weeks but was stood down without going into combat.

 Scott hoped to advance his career by becoming a test pilot, to be trained at Edwards Air Force Base.
 He was counseled that the best way to get into test pilot school was to gain a graduate degree in aeronautics.
 Accordingly, he applied to the Massachusetts Institute of Technology (MIT) and was accepted.
 He received both a Master of Science degree in Aeronautics/Astronautics and the degree of Engineer in Aeronautics/Astronautics (the E.A.A. degree) from MIT in 1962.

 After receiving these degrees, Scott was stunned to receive orders from the Air Force to report to the new Air Force Academy as a professor, rather than to test pilot school.
 Although challenging orders was strongly discouraged, Scott went to the Pentagon and found a sympathetic ear from a colonel.
 Scott received changed orders to report to Edwards.

 Scott reported to the Air Force Experimental Flight Test Pilot School at Edwards in July 1962.
 The commandant of the school was Chuck Yeager, the first person to break the sound barrier, whom Scott idolized; Scott got to fly several times with him.
-Scott graduated top pilot in his class.
-He was selected for the Aerospace Research Pilot School, also at Edwards, where those intended as Air Force astronauts were trained.
+Scott graduated top pilot in his class (62C).
+He was selected for the Aerospace Research Pilot School (Class IV), also at Edwards, where those intended as Air Force astronauts were trained.
 There he learned how to control aircraft, such as the Lockheed NF-104A, at altitudes of up to 100000 ft.